Sequential Membership Inference Attacks

-\textbf{MI tests} are binary hypothesis tests that try to identify whether a particular target $z^*$ is present in the input dataset $D$ by observing the output of a mechanism~\citep{carlini2022membership,ye2022enhanced,leemann2023gaussian}.
-Furthermore, a crafter is deployed to design a canary $z^*$, and then, to decide whether to insert $z^*$ in the dataset or not.

-In the sequential model access setting, \textit{we further ask whether $z^*$ belongs to a specific sub-dataset $D_{\tau}$, where $\tau \in \mathbb{N}$ denotes the insertion time.} Specifically, as we observe the model updates one by one, a sequential MI test works with two hypothesis classes parameterized by $z^*$:
+\textbf{MI attacks} identify whether a target $z^*$ is present in the input dataset $D$ from the output of a mechanism~\citep{carlini2022membership,ye2022enhanced,leemann2023gaussian}.
+A crafter designs the canary $z^*$ and decides whether to insert it.
+With sequential access, we further ask whether $z^*$ belongs to a \textit{specific sub-dataset $D_{\tau}$, where $\tau \in \mathbb{N}$ is the insertion time}.
+A sequential MI attack tests two hypotheses parameterized by $z^*$:

 $\mathbf{H_0}~ (\text{OUT}):$ $D \sim \cP_0$, if for all $t \in [T]$, $D_t \sim \cD_t^{\otimes n}$.